ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Node:
 : The pair of a value along with its location within the argument.
+  The type of the value held by a node may also be referred to as the type of the node.

 Root Node:
 : The unique node whose value is the entire argument.